Skip to content

 Justinian wanted something grand: something that would make jaws drop, like the largest temple of Christianity.
 But for that, he couldn’t just draw a few sketches and hope for the best, right?

-3. Hagia Sophia facts: Built surprisingly quickly
+3. Built surprisingly quickly

 How long did it take for these masterminds to turn Justinian’s dream into a reality?
 The two wizards, Anthemius of Tralles and Isidore of Miletus, built this large-scale church in an unexpectedly short time.
 Brace yourself: it took them just 5 years, 10 months and 4 days of blood, sweat, and maybe a few tears, too.
-Yes, you heard that right: In just a half-decade, from 532 to 537 AD, Hagia Sophia went from a bunch of rocks to an architectural wonder.
+Yes, you heard that right: In just a half-decade, from 532 to 537 AD, it went from a bunch of rocks to an architectural wonder.
 This was particularly unusual for this period because modern construction machinery wasn’t in use.

 But here’s the kicker: It wasn’t just Justinian and a handful of labourers working on this epic structure.
 Up to 10,000 people worked on its construction daily, getting their hands dirty to turn Justinian’s vision into a reality.